meuus/meuus.github.io/_posts/2019-03-25-popaudit-zfs.md

   - zfs
 ---

 The Performance Optimisation and Productivity Centre of Excellence [POP CoE](https://pop-coe.eu/ "POP Webpage") in Computing Applications provides performance optimisation and productivity services for academic and industrial code(s) in all domains.
-In the POP analysis training course on 18-21 Mar.
+In the POP analyst training on 18-21 Mar.
 2019 at [JSC](http://www.fz-juelich.de/ias/jsc/EN/Home/home_node.html "Jülich Supercomputing Centre"), an HPC application was analyzed by [Scalasca](http://www.scalasca.org/ "Scalasca") as well as the [Paraver](https://tools.bsc.es/paraver "Paraver") workflow.
 We detail the HPC code in performance metric, scalability, and parallel efficiency via following structure.

 ## Background